 Twelve-hour-plus days and unwavering attention to the latest recommendations for patient and personal care during the COVID-19 pandemic are daily considerations for Ferris State University alumni working as professionals for health care providers in Mid-Michigan and West Michigan.

-2010 with a Bachelor of Science degree in Applied Biology with a Pre-Medicine concentration,
+in 2010 with a Bachelor of Science degree in Applied Biology with a Pre-Medicine concentration,

 is on the medical staff at Metro Health’s Primary Care office in Caledonia.

 “There are 14 Metro Health sites in the greater Grand Rapids area and when a potential respiratory care case is identified they are directed to our office or one of two others in the system,” Albright said.
 “In this response plan, I began as the designated physician for patients with respiratory illness.
 As the caseload for these patients grew, it has become a team effort.”

 Albright said that the last three weeks have brought about a radical shift in patient contact methodology.
 She added that her workplace serves as a triage site.
 That adjustment has involved great preparation as predictive models indicate the pandemic’s peak is expected late in the first full week of April, she added.

 “The first week of Metro Health’s response plan, I was working 13-to 14-hour days,” Albright said.
 “There has been kind of a pall as we anticipate the work ahead, with long days very likely to come as we respond during COVID-19’s regional peak.”